Back to blog

 MBA or executive educationHigher earning trajectory, comfort with business analysisLinkedIn education

-Homeowner in high-value marketLikely has equity that could fund franchise investmentPublic records (use carefully)
+Homeowner in a high-value marketLikely home equity that could help fund an investmentPublic records (use carefully)

-These signals let you target financially qualified prospects without ever mentioning money in your outreach.
-Your messaging focuses on the career transition and the franchise opportunity.
-The financial conversation happens after they express interest.
+These signals let you target financially qualified prospects without ever mentioning money.
+Your messaging stays on the career transition and the opportunity, and the financial conversation happens only after they express interest.

 Writing messages that resonate with potential franchisees